exercism/v3/reference/stories/lists.language-list.md

 # Language List

+## Story

-This story facilitates the exploration of [lists][lists-type] in a language.
+This story facilitates the exploration of [lists][types-list] in a language.

-The basic premise is that a person wants to maintain a [list][lists-type] of languages that they want to learn on Exercism's website.
+The basic premise is that a person wants to maintain a [list][types-list] of languages that they want to learn on Exercism's website.

+## Tasks

 The exercise generally guides students how to: